Johannesburg: Ethiopian Airlines Flights from Nine European Countries, Starting at €378 (With 2×23 Kg Luggage)

-Star Alliance member Ethiopian Airlines offers cheap flights from Brussels to Johannesburg and Cape Town.
-The cheapest flights from Brussels start at €492.
+Star Alliance member Ethiopian Airlines offers cheap flights from nine European countries to Johannesburg.
+The cheapest flights are available from Stockholm, starting at SEK 4,226 (~€383).
 This fare includes full board service and two pieces of luggage up to 23 kg.
-For a bit more, you can also start your trip in six other European cities, including Madrid, Milan and Rome.
+Departures are available from August to November 2025 and January to June 2026, with most dates in May and June 2026.

 Search & Book

-According to our calendar above, these fares are available from January until June, as well as on a few dates in October.
 Feel free to use Google Flights to check out the availability for flights with longer layovers.
 We recommend booking these tickets directly on Ethiopian’s website.

 Why is booking with an airline better than with an online travel agency?